 Blood pressure readings measure two things.
 One is the force that pushes on the walls of your blood vessels as they carry blood and oxygen to your organs.
 That is called systolic pressure.
 It’s the top number.

 The second number is the pressure in your blood vessels when your heart rests between beats.
 That is called diastolic pressure.

 If either number is too high, it means that your blood vessels are under too much pressure.
 That can raise your risk for blood clots and other serious health problems.

-One method your doctor uses to measure your blood pressure is wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
+One method of checking is at your doctor’s office.
+Most often, they’ll check it by wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
 Then they listen to your pulse with a stethoscope while releasing air from the cuff.